Your premium tax credit eligibility depends in part on your income. So what exactly qualifies as income?

 Promptly report changes — If you take an advance premium tax credit, throughout the year you must report income and family size changes to your state exchange or the federal marketplace where you purchased health insurance.
 This ensures you receive the correct subsidy each month.
 Failure to report such changes can result in receiving too little or too much subsidy.
 If you receive more than you are eligible for, you may owe some or all of your premium tax credit back when you file taxes.

-Not all coverage is eligible — Only health insurance plans purchased through state exchanges and the federal marketplace qualify for premium tax credits.
-Coverage you buy in the private marketplace or obtain through an employer is not eligible.
+Not all coverage is eligible — Only ACA health insurance plans purchased through state exchanges and the federal marketplace qualify for premium tax credits.
+Coverage you obtain through an employer is not eligible.

 Fill out the right tax forms — If you bought health insurance through a state exchange or the federal marketplace, you will have to fill out Form 1095-A, Health Insurance Marketplace Statement.
 Additionally, you will fill out Form 8962, Premium Tax Credit, to determine your premium tax credit eligibility for the tax year and reconcile that amount with any advance premium tax credit you received.

 If you need assistance preparing your taxes or have tax-related questions, a tax professional or tax software can guide you through the filing process and help ensure you claim the deductions and credits for which you may be eligible.
-When working with a professional, be sure to find someone who has ACA training and is up to date on the law.
+Most professionals these days have ACA training, and are up-to-date on the medical expense deduction.

 - ACA Tax Question: Who Can You Claim as a Dependent? - January 28, 2015